-From: Starbucks Driveway То: Delta Waters Road Project Type: Shared-use Path Length: 0.15 Miles Description: Construct a shared-use path on the northside of the roadway between the existing terminus of the OR62 shared-use path (just west of Starbucks driveway) and Delta Waters Road.
-Opportunity for curb relocations to the south to increase width of exiting sidewalk and convert into shared-use path.
-Opportunity to use existing landscaping space on north side of the roadway Considerations: to construct shared-use path Northbound walking and bit king facilities Evaluate opportunities to re- Waters Road intersection. configure the e OR62 (Crater Lake Highway)/Delta Constraints: C .
-Waters Road intersection will require crosswalk on the southwest leg of the May require relocation of ut ilities Sanaranan Sanaranan
+From: Starbucks Driveway То: Delta Waters Road Project Type: Shared-use Path Length: 0.15 Miles Description: Construct a shared-use path on the north side of the roadway between the existing terminus of the OR62 shared-use path (just west of Starbucks driveway) and Delta Waters Road.
+Considerations: Further refinement will be required Opportunity for curb relocations to the south to increase width of exiting sidewalk and convert into shared-use path.
+Opportunity to use existing landscaping space on north side of the roadway to construct shared-use path.
+Northbound walking and biking facilities to remain.
+Evaluate opportunities to reconfigure the OR62 (Crater Lake Highway)/Delta Waters Road intersection.
+Constraints: Transitioning path users across the Delta Waters Road intersection will require further evaluation.
+Currently, there is no crosswalk on the southwest leg of the intersection.
+May require relocation of utilities